-In the minimum phase method, 32768 point magnitude responses of the true-head and the artificial head responses are smoothed in the frequency domain using a moving hanning window.
+In the minimum-phase method 32768-point magnitude responses of the true-head and the artificial-head responses are smoothed in the frequency domain using a moving Hanning window.
 The smoothed true-head magnitude response is divided by the smoothed magnitude response of the artificial head.
-Different window lengths from 1/24 octave to 1/2 octave were tested and in preliminary listening, 1/4 octave smoothing was found to perform well.
-A minimum phase time domain response is created and the resulting impulse response is truncated after decay of 60 dB.
-Figure 9 shows the magnitude response of a typical correction filter achieved by the minimum phase method.
+Different smoothing window lengths from 1/24 octave to 1/2 octave were tested and in preliminary listening, 1/4 octave smoothing was found to perform well.
+A minimum-phase time-domain response is created and the resulting impulse response is truncated after a decay of 60 dB.
+Fig. 9 shows the magnitude response of a typical correction filter achieved by the minimum-phase method.